squintjet811/MAXP/README.md

 # MAXP
 This is a simple guide how to access Max+ without having wechat
 # Introduction
-MAX+ is a Chinese app which focused on cyber games and game related topics.
-Recently MAX+ added a feature to trade csgo ingame skin with a competitive convenience fee(1%).
+MAX+ is a Chinese app which focuses on cyber games and game related topics.  <br/>
-The purpose of this guide is to help non-Chinese users to access p2p trading features on MAX+.
+Recently MAX+ added a feature to trade CSGO ingame skin with a competitive convenience fee(1%).  <br/>
-Most of max+ feature is embedded which means you can access it from another app.
+The purpose of this guide is to help non-Chinese users to access p2p trading features on MAX+.  <br/>
-Today I am going to show you a magic trick to bypass Max+ with another app(which developed from the same parent company as Max+) to unlock most of its feature.
+Most of max+ features are embedded which means you can access it from another app.  <br/>

-# IOS User Section
+Today I am going to show you a magic trick to bypass Max+ with another app(which is developed from the same parent company as Max+) to unlock most of its features. <br/>

 ## Download
 Instead of downloading Max+ app directly.
 You need to search for an app called [Xiaoheihe](https://www.xiaoheihe.cn/home).
 It is the same company who developed MAX+.